kubernetes/website/content/en/docs/tasks/administer-cluster/safely-drain-node.md

 ## {{% heading "prerequisites" %}}

-{{% version-check %}}
-This task also assumes that you have met the following prerequisites:
+This task assumes that you have met the following prerequisites:
   1. You do not require your applications to be highly available during the node drain, or
   1. You have read about the [PodDisruptionBudget](/docs/concepts/workloads/pods/disruptions/) concept,